 Designed by New Zealand artist Gunner Matt Gauldie, it features Mustafa Kemal Atatürk’s 1934 words of reconciliation and a Turkish red pine (pinus brutia) descended from the original Lone Pine at Gallipoli.
+The tree is positioned immediately behind the bronze plaque and can be seen through Atatürk’s words.

 The lone pine and the new bronze memorial complements the existing Atatürk Memorial in Seatoun, which was installed in 1990.